UE4SS/UE4SS/Guides/FullInstallationGuide.md

 Then the name of your `working directory` should be `SatisfactoryEarlyAccess`.
 This directory will be automatically found and used by UE4SS if it exists.

-As of UE4SS 1.0, the following files & folders exist inside the `working directory`:
+As of UE4SS 1.1, the following files & folders exist inside the `working directory`:

 - Mods
   - Mod folders
   - mods.txt
 - UE4SS-settings.ini

-Moving `UE4SS-ObjectDump.txt` to the `working directory` in 1.1 is being considered, this guide will be updated to reflect that when and if the change is made.
+- UE4SS.log
+- UE4SS-ObjectDump.txt

 Now all you need to do is start your game and point your injector of choice to `<root directory>/ue4ss.dll`.